jtmaston/CIMPLC-Firmware/README.md

 vPLC, short for Virtual PLC, simplifies the concept of a PLC to its simplest form: a finite state machine.
 This allows for the creation of multiple threads of execution, each with access to I/Os and interfaces, while having distinct memory spaces, program stacks and counters.
 This allows for higher flexibility of the system.

 ### WASM
+In order to run Structured Text code on the PLC, we need some way to compile it.
+In order to do that, a parser is used that turns Structured Text into Web Assembly text (.wat), which can then be compiled and run.
+Interpreting Web Assembly is done using the wasm3 module (https://github.com/wasm3/wasm3)
 ## Limitations

 ???